IRC 751 Hot Assets: Calculating and Reporting Ordinary Income on Disposition of Partnership or LLC Interests

 Recording of a 110-minute CPE webinar with Q&A

-This course will provide accounting and tax professionals with a deep dive into the tax treatment of Section 751 hot assets when a partner disposes of his or her partnership interest.
+This course will provide accounting and tax professionals with a deep dive into the tax treatment of Section 751 hot assets when a partner disposes of their partnership interest.
 The panel will discuss identifying, calculating, and reporting ordinary income from hot assets in the sale of a partnership or LLC interest.

 - Section 751(a) asset rules